 The problem of budget control is the main disadvantage of the time and materials contract.
 The total cost may significantly exceed the assumed budget.

-Time-consuming customer involvement is necessary to ensure the team operates within the approved range and within the correct number of man-hours.
+The time-consuming involvement of the client is necessary to ensure the team operates within the approved range and within the correct number of working hours.

-Our practice shows that fewer and fewer Polish software companies are interested in projects based on the fixed price model.
-By rejecting all expensive companies employing more than 50 programmers, we chose only those that employed from 5 to 49.
-Of them, less than half wanted to talk about the fixed price model, despite the very detailed specification we provided.
+According to our experience, fewer and fewer Polish web development companies are interested in projects based on the fixed price model.
+We rejected all expensive companies employing more than 50 programmers and chose only those that employed from 5 to 49.
+Less than half of them wanted to talk about the fixed price model, despite the very detailed specification we provided.
 Other companies emphasized that they work only on the basis of the time and materials model.

-Our company offers programming services and still uses the fixed price model.
-However, those customers who order only the design stage (product design, ux design and web design) help in the preparation of technical specifications that will allow the project to be carried out using a fixed price model.
+Our company offers development services, and we still use the fixed price model.
+For those customers who order only a design stage (product design, UX design, and web design), we'll help prepare a technical specification that will allow the project to be carried out using the fixed price model.